hacspec/blog/content/posts/hax-v0-1/index.md

-Upon the backend choice (for instance: shall we extract to F\* or to Coq?), the engine proceeds to a sequence of typed[^3] program transformations, eventually landing into the sublanguage supported by the targeted language (e.g. F\*).
+Upon the backend choice (for instance: shall we extract to F\* or to Coq?), the engine proceeds to a sequence of typed[^3] program transformations, eventually landing into the sublanguage supported by the targeted language, e.g. F\*.

-The various program transformations are called *phases*.
+The various program transformations are called _phases_.
 We have a dozen of them:

 - transforming and functionalizing `for` loops;
 - functionalizing local mutation;
 - rewrite functions with mutable references as inputs into state-passing;
 - and many more!

 Those phases are statically typed: for instance, making `for` loops functional is not possible on an AST that still contains local mutation.
 Such constraints are ensured statically, reducing opportunities for bugs.

-This typed phase design allow us to target heterogeneous languages: for instance F\* and [EasyCrypt](mhttps://github.com/EasyCrypt/easycrypt).
+This typed phase design allows us to target heterogeneous languages: for instance F\* and [EasyCrypt](mhttps://github.com/EasyCrypt/easycrypt).

 # Usage